Datronizer/sheridan-vault/semester-1/data-communications-tele13167/Lectures/Lecture 6 - TELE13167.md

 So we've kind of figured out how Subnet IDs work.
 But what we're doing is what a human would be doing.
 How would a machine do it?
 # ANDing
 ANDing is exactly what it sounds like.
-Yessir, we perform an [[concepts/math/Boolean Algebra#Boolean Operators|AND operation]] on an IP address using the Subnet Mask => new IP address.
+Yessir, we perform an [[Boolean Algebra#Boolean Operators|AND operation]] on an IP address using the Subnet Mask => new IP address.
 Provided is a simple table demonstrating how.

 | IP     | 179 | 34  | 89  | 127 |
 | ------ | --- | --- | --- | --- |
 | SM     | 255 | 255 | 252 | 0   |
 | Answer | 179 | 34  | x   | 0   |

-We compute the easiest ones first: 255 is all 1s in [[concepts/math/Binary]] and 0 is all 0s.
+We compute the easiest ones first: 255 is all 1s in [[Binary]] and 0 is all 0s.
 So ANDing/multiplying them should yield itself or zero.
 The x right there can be computed using the table method to get the binary value => decimal.
 Here's how:
 1. Find block size.
 2. Divide IP with block size using the [[method]] to get the right binary expansion.
 3. Convert binary expansion back to decimals.